gokhunyayla/gpc/child/README.md

 There is a db and config folder in the repo those you shouldn't upload to your server.
 The files have the structure of your website.

-To run phpsimple you should have apache and mysql are installed on your pc.
+To run gpc you should have apache and mysql are installed on your pc.

 How to Install?